Posts on the Gender Debate

 If You Do Not Love

-This blog uses an analogy of children playing hide and seek to think through leaders’ responsibilities in Christian relationships today.
+This post uses an analogy of children playing hide and seek to think through Christian leaders’ responsibilities.
 Are leaders there to protect the weaker and smaller children?
 How can they best do that?

 A Game of Hide and Seek

-This next blog is a short story rewrite of Genesis 3 exploring the different options of what Adam and Eve might have done.
-This story explores the idea that Adam should’ve protected Eve from the serpent and why perhaps that wouldn’t have solved the problem in the long run.
+This next post is a short story rewrite of Genesis 3, exploring the different options of what Adam and Eve might have done.
+This humorous story explores the idea that Adam should’ve protected Eve from the serpent and how that wouldn’t have solved the problem in the long run.
 My husband created the picture for this blog post using A.I.
 Midjourney.

 What Didn't Happen in Genesis 3

-This blog post attempts to answer the question, “Why did God make man first?”
-I have tried to keep my reasoning based in scripture.
+This post attempts to answer the question, “Why did God make man first?”
+I have tried to base my answers on scripture.

 Why Did God Make Man First

-This poem is inspired off Genesis 2:10-14, which names Eden’s four rivers before the making of Eve.
-The description of these Rivers seems to be indicating something about God and perhaps something about Christ.
-It also seems to be hinting at the way God made man and women differently.
+This poem is inspired by Genesis 2:10-14, which names Eden’s four rivers before the making of Eve.
+The description of these Rivers seems to indicate something about God and perhaps something about Christ.
+It also seems to be hinting at the way God made men and women differently.

 God, Our Father